First European biobank for research on drugs in breast milk

 In a new European research project known as Conception, scientists will evaluate how drug treatment affects pregnant and breastfeeding women.
 Uppsala Biobank, will begin collecting breast milk and blood samples from pregnant and lactating women currently on drug treatment.
-In addition, the SciLifeLab Drug Optimization and Pharmaceutical Profiling facility (UDOPP) will develop new methods to analyze the samples.
+In addition, the SciLifeLab Drug Optimization and Pharmaceutical Profiling unit (UDOPP) will develop new methods to analyze the samples.

 The knowledge about how drugs affect the fetus and breastfeeding newborn child is very limited and only about five percent of the drugs have sufficient safety information regarding the issue.
 For this reason many pregnant women are forced to choose between drug treatment and breastfeeding in order to avoid exposing the child to unnecessary risks.